-Usually, there are two groups of users that gets worried about CPU temperature; overclockers and almost anybody with a powerful computer.
+Usually, there are two groups of users who monitor computer temperature; overclockers and almost anybody with a powerful computer.
 That is the reason users needs to know the best CPU temperature so that they can save their expensive hardware from overheating.

-Usually, normal CPU temp is ambient room temperature but you should consider 60°C to be the maximum CPU temp for long period.
+Usually, normal CPU temperature is ambient room temperature but you should consider 60°C to be the maximum CPU temp for long period.
 Anyhow, average PC temperature for healthy CPU is 45°C to 50°C.

 Maximum and Normal CPU Temperature

 Here is provided the list of maximum and normal CPU temperatures of Intel & AMD processors.
-You can check here your processor’s normal temperature just by scrolling down the list.
+Below you can check the safe temperature for CPU just by scrolling down the list.

 |Processor Type||Average/Normal CPU Temp||Maximum CPU temperature|